Hint1k/Homework/Task2/README.md

 ```

 ### Building and Running the Application
-Navigate to project root folder and run command:
+Navigate to project root folder and run Docker command:
 ```bash
 docker-compose up --build
 ```